-- The deadline for DOF to request review of an Oversight Board action approving a ROPS is five business days (Section 34179(h)). - DOF is required to make its determination of the enforceable obligations and the amounts and funding sources of the enforceable obligations no later than April 15, 2019 and each April 15th thereafter for succeeding years after the ROPS has been submitted by a successor agency (Section 34177(o)(1)). - DOF has the authority to eliminate or modify any item on the ROPS being reviewed prior to DOF approval (Section 34179(h)). - A successor agency may request additional review by the DOF and an opportunity to "meet and confer" on disputed items, but such a request must be made within five business days of the successor agency's receipt of a DOF determination (Section 34177(o)(1)).
-Given this short time frame, the Successor Agency resolution approving ROPS 19-20 provides staff the authority to request the review and "meet and confer" with the DOF should they reject an item on ROPS 19-20. - DOF is required to notify a successor agency and the A/C of the outcome of its review at least 15 days before the date of the Redevelopment Property Tax Trust Fund (RPTTF) property tax distribution (presumably by May 17 for the June 1 RPTTF distribution) (Section 34177(o)(1)).
-Thus, if there is a need for staff to request a meet and confer with the DOF as to ROPS 19-20, then the outside date for receipt of DOF's determination would be no later than May 17, 2019. - A successor agency and Oversight Board may approve amendments to a ROPS to reflect the resolution of a dispute with DOF, but such amendments will not affect a past allocation of property taxes or create a liability to any affected taxing entity with respect to past allocations (Section 34179(h)). - An annual ROPS may be amended once, provided it is processed and approved by the Successor Agency and Oversight Board and submitted to DOF no later than October 1st (Section 34177(o)(1)(E)).
+- DOF has the authority to eliminate or modify any item on the ROPS being reviewed prior to DOF approval (Section 34179(h)). - A successor agency may request additional review by the DOF and an opportunity to "meet and confer" on disputed items, but such a request must be made within five business days of the successor agency's receipt of a DOF determination (Section 34177(o)(1)).
+Given this short time frame, the Successor Agency resolution approving ROPS 20-21 provides staff the authority to request the review and "meet and confer" with the DOF should they reject an item on ROPS 20-21. - DOF is required to notify a successor agency and the A/C of the outcome of its review at least 15 days before the date of the Redevelopment Property Tax Trust Fund (RPTTF) property tax distribution (presumably by May 17 for the June 1 RPTTF distribution) (Section 34177(o)(1)).
+Thus, if there is a need for staff to request a meet and confer with the DOF as to ROPS 20-21, then the deadline for receipt of DOF's determination would be no later than May 17, 2020. - A successor agency and Oversight Board may approve amendments to a ROPS to reflect the resolution of a dispute with DOF, but such amendments will not affect a past allocation of property taxes or create a liability to any affected taxing entity with respect to past allocations (Section 34179(h)). - An annual ROPS may be amended once, provided it is processed and approved by the Successor Agency and Oversight Board and submitted to DOF no later than October 1st (Section 34177(o)(1)(E)).